Digital Pre-Distorted One-Step Phase Retrieval Algorithm for Real-Time Hologram Generation for Holographic Displays: Conclusion

 \section{Conclusion}

-The gamma response of holographic projection can exhibit a high degree of non-linearity.
-By projecting a linear grey-scale ramp, the gamma response of the holographic projection system was measured.
-The gamma correction curve, which was simply the inverse of gamma response, was applied to the grey-scale ramp and successfully reduced the MSE by 93.76\%.
-And then the gamma correction method was applied on two sample images, it was observed that more details were shown in the replay field after gamma correction, and the MSE's of the two example images were reduced by 19.86\% and 15.64\%.
-Hence, we have demonstrated the effectiveness of gamma correction method to boost image quality for a holographic projection system.
+The non-linearity between target image and reconstructed image was measured for the overall holographic projection system by projecting a linear grey-scale ramp.
+Then DPD was applied to the grey-scale ramp and successfully reduced the MSE by 95.45\%.
+To examine its effectiveness on real world images, the DPD method was applied on two sample images, it was observed that more details were shown in the replay field after DPD, and the MSE's of the two example images were reduced by 19.86\% and 15.64\%.
+As the DPD is a one-to-one mapping, the extra computation required is negligible.
+Hence, we have demonstrated the effectiveness of the proposed DPD-OSPR method to improve reconstruction quality on the existing OSPR algorithm while still keeping its ability for real-time holography.